ojd2/JS_Ad_Hoc_Polymorphism/README.md

 accountants were doubling the interest rates or changing the interest paid from yearly to monthly?
 For any one of these scenarios, special cases were integrated into programming languages to handle these exceptions.
-We can implement Double dispatching using methods as our arguments.
+We can implement Double Dispatching using methods as our arguments.
 In JavaScript, we can extend our `BankPrototype` into more smaller components that are modular and can be connected by chaining together prototypes: